chrizog/someipy/README.md

 ### SOME/IP

 - Events (and field notifiers) are supported.
 - Methods are only supported on server side (offering methods).
-Calling methods (clients) are not supported yet.
+Calling methods (clients) is not supported yet.
-- Only UDP services are supported.
 - Only unicast services are supported.
 - SOME/IP-TP is not supported.
 - IPv6 endpoints are not supported.